 04/01/16: Nathan Parsons has started his PhD project in the Group.
 He will study nanoscopic behaviour of polymer-graphene nanocomposites using advanced experimental and modelling approaches.
 His PhD project is co-funded by the CDT in Molecular and Analytical Sciences (MAS) and WMG.
 His is co-supervised by Dr Neil Wilson from the Physics Department at Warwick.

 30/11-04/12/15: Lukasz attended the Predictive Multiscale Materials Modelling Workshop held in the Isaac Newton Institute (INI) for Mathematical Sciences at the University of Cambridge.
-The workshop was a partnership between the Warwick Centre for Predictive Modelling (Prof. Zabaras), the Turing Gateway to Mathematics (Jane Leeks), the INI and the Knowledge Transfer Network (KTN).

 09/15: Felipe, Avantika and James (shown below) completed their summer research internships in the IINM.

 09/15: Henry Charlesworth from the Centre for Doctoral Training in Mathematics for Real-World Systems has completed his MSc project in the Group.
 He was co-supervised by Dr David Quigley from the Department of Physics.

 06/15: Nathan Parsons completed his MSc mini-project in the Group.

 03/15: Lukasz attended 16th International Conference on Deformation, Yield and Fracture of Polymers, in the Rolduc Abbey, Kerkrade, The Netherlands.